CoryParsnipson/indie-engineer/src/routes/blog/i-opened-an-online-arts-and-crafts-shop.md

 title: I Opened an Online Arts and Crafts Shop and Here's What Happened
 seo_title: 6 Lessons I Learned from Opening an E-Commerce Shop
 author: Cory Parsnipson
 summary: Do you knit, paint, or craft?
 You've probably thought of opening an online shop and selling some of your creations at some point.
 Me too!
 In this post, I pick a couple popular e-commerce platforms, do some research, and then go ahead making witty slogans for mugs and t-shirts.
-I learn a couple basic lessons in entrepreneurship here and find out more about myself.
+I learn a couple basic lessons in entrepreneurship here.
 Find out what happened to my store!
 seo_image: /articles/gamer-mug.png
 date: Sun May 29 06:41:15 PM PDT 2022
 categories: